Australia's Uranium Mines

 A field leach trial in 1998 was successful, with performance three times better than similar deposits in USA, and it established the commercial viability of the project.
 A new draft EIS was released for public comment in July 1998 and the Supplement in October, with environmental approval being given in March 1999.
 Other approvals were in April 1999.
 Mine construction started in 1999, including processing plant, camp, airstrip, 4.0 MWe gas-fired power station and two wellfields.

 As the main orebodies became depleted, in 2009 the Beverley North project was initiated and in 2010 a field leach trial at Pepegoona was successful.
 This became a satellite operation, with loaded resin being trucked to the treatment plant.
 In 2011 mining commenced at Pannikin, with a second satellite plant.
 These northern orebodies are closer to the Flinders Ranges and more complex geologically than the main palaeochannel deposits.
 The satellite plants are on the lease boundary with the Four Mile JV with Alliance Resources.
-In December 2013 the Beverley wellfields were shut down, leaving only Beverley North operational for Heathgate.
+In December 2013 production from the Beverley wellfields was suspended, leaving only Beverley North operational for Heathgate, but this too was suspended in January 2014.

 Four Mile comprises two deposits 5-10 km NW of the Beverley mine and was explored by Quasar Resources Pty Ltd (a subsidiary of Heathgate Resources).
 The extended Beverley mine lease is contiguous.
 Alliance Resources Ltd is a 25% free carried joint venture partner.
 The west deposit has 14,000 t indicated resources and 4700 t inferred resources, at 0.34%.
 Alliance in June 2009 confirmed 13,000 tonnes U3O8 at 0.31% inferred resources for the east deposit, making a total of 32,000 t U3O8 at 0.33% (27,100 tU at 0.28%U).
 A cut-off of 0.5 metres at 0.10 m% grade thickness was used for both resource estimates, assuming ISL mining.
 Both deposits remain open, with potential for further resource upgrade.
 They are about 3 km apart.
 There are three mineralised layers between 190 and 210 metres deep, ranging from 1.1 to 7.3 metres thick and with grades up to 1.74% U3O8.
 Some additional mineralization has been identified in the western area of Four Mile West, which has the potential to add up to 30% to that resource if this mineralization is proved recoverable by ISL, or mineable by other means.